-Unlike fraud, where historical data is available, there are not many verified historical cases of money laundering; however, even if these historical cases did exist, they would not prove to be particularly useful in detecting money laundering.
+Unlike fraud, where historical data is available, there are not many verified historical cases of money laundering; furthermore, even if these historical cases did exist, they would not prove to be particularly useful in detecting money laundering.
 The methods and tactics used to launder money are constantly evolving, from loan-back schemes and front companies, to trusts and black market currency exchanges, there is no “typical” money laundering case.

 Current legacy technologies for detecting money laundering are based on business rules, neural networks, or statistical approaches (e.g. data mining).
 Business rules written, tested, and deployed by experts in the field create a first-pass detection method for known types of malicious behavior.
 In the case of fraud prevention, a well-defined classification model can be designed by learning from the patterns of former fraudulent behaviors.
 These technologies need massive amount of historical data to extract some usable information for future uses.
 Due to the nature of fraud, large repositories of confirmed fraudulent behavior are available to train these supervised technologies; however, with money laundering there is no labeled data to learn from.

 In addition to the lack of historical information, each money laundering case is unique; however, legacy approaches apply the same logic to every entity.
 Relying on only these approaches results in low detection and high false positive rates.